ethereum/ethereum-org-website/src/content/enterprise/index.md

 - [Enterprise Ethereum Alliance (EEA)](https://entethalliance.org/)
   The EEA enables organizations to adopt and use Ethereum technology in their daily business operations.
 It empowers the Ethereum ecosystem to develop new business opportunities, drive industry adoption, and learn and collaborate with one another.
-  The EEA’s mainnet working group is a focal point for representatives from businesses who are interested in building on the public Ethereum mainnet, as well as members of the Ethereum community who would like to support them.
+  The EEA’s mainnet working group is a focal point for representatives from businesses who are interested in building on the public Ethereum Mainnet, as well as members of the Ethereum community who would like to support them.
 - [Ethereum OASIS Open Project](https://github.com/ethereum-oasis/oasis-open-project)
   The Ethereum OASIS Open Project is an OASIS Open Project that exists to provide a neutral forum for diverse stakeholders to create high-quality specifications that facilitate Ethereum’s longevity, interoperability, and ease of integration.
 The project intends to develop clear, open standards, high-quality documentation, and shared test suites that facilitate new features and enhancements to the Ethereum protocol.
 - [Baseline Project](https://www.baseline-protocol.org/)
-  The Baseline Protocol is an open source initiative that combines advances in cryptography, messaging, and blockchain to deliver secure and private business processes at low cost via the public Ethereum mainnet.
+  The Baseline Protocol is an open source initiative that combines advances in cryptography, messaging, and blockchain to deliver secure and private business processes at low cost via the public Ethereum Mainnet.
 The protocol enables confidential and complex collaboration between enterprises without leaving any sensitive data on-chain.
 The Baseline project is a sub-project of the Ethereum OASIS Open Project, and is coordinated by the Baseline Technical Steering Committee.

 ### Products and services {#products-and-services}

 - [Alchemy](https://alchemyapi.io/) _provides API services and tools for building and monitoring applications on Ethereum_
 - [Blockapps](https://blockapps.net/) _implementation of the Enterprise Ethereum protocol, tooling and APIs that form the STRATO platform_
 - [ConsenSys](https://consensys.net/) _provides a range of products and tools for building on Ethereum, as well as consulting and custom development services_
-- [Envision Blockchain](https://envisionblockchain.com/) _provides enterprise focused consulting and development services specializing in Ethereum mainnet_
+- [Envision Blockchain](https://envisionblockchain.com/) _provides enterprise focused consulting and development services specializing in Ethereum Mainnet_
 - [EY OpsChain](https://blockchain.ey.com/products/procurement) _provides a procurement workflow by issuing RFQ’s, contracts, purchase orders, and invoices across your network of trusted business partners_
 - [Hyperledger Besu](https://www.hyperledger.org/use/besu) _an enterprise focused open-source Ethereum client developed under the Apache 2.0 license and written in Java_
 - [Infura](https://infura.io/) _scalable API access to the Ethereum and IPFS networks_